Welcome to Massachusetts Act Early

 "Amazing Me!"
-Day at Boston Children's Museum, Sunday October 5
+Day held at Boston Children's Museum October 5

 In partnership with MA Act Early and the CDC's "Learn the Signs.
-Act Early." campaigns, Boston Children's Museum will hold a special event based on the Act Early & Reach Out & Read book "Amazing Me!
-It's Busy Being Three" for families of young children on October 5 starting at 9 am for members only and from 10:30 until 1 pm for both members and the general public.
-The day will incorporate a Story Walk book reading activity, music and movement, learning about developmental milestones in 3 year olds, and more.
-The CDC will donate 300-400 books in English and Spanish to be distributed at the event.
+Act Early." campaigns, Boston Children's Museum held a special event based on the Act Early & Reach Out & Read book "Amazing Me!
+It's Busy Being Three" for families of young children on October 5 for both members and the general public.
+The day ncorporated a Story Walk book reading activity, music and movement, learning about developmental milestones in 3 year olds, and more.
+The CDC donated 300-400 books in English and Spanish to be distributed at the event.
 The "Learn the Signs.
-Act Early." campaign will be prominently displayed through web banners, flat screen displays and a Massachusetts Act Early table to distribute materials.
+Act Early." campaign was prominently displayed through web banners, flat screen displays and a Massachusetts Act Early table to distribute materials.

 Have you heard of "Birth to Five: Watch Me Thrive"?